mousepawmedia/devdocs/network/source/guides/staff.rst

 This tutorial will also get you started as a MousePaw Media employee.
 Read through it in order.
 Watch out for...

-..
-IMPORTANT:: These are things you should do now.
+..  important:: These are things you should do now.

-..
-WARNING:: These are things you need to watch out for.
+..  warning:: These are things you need to watch out for.

 .. _gstaff_policies: